-When anything comes before your personal character, not only will you loose every time, you’ll life will eventually be filled with a paralyzing amount of regret.
+When anything comes before your personal character, not only will you loose every time, your life will eventually be filled with a paralyzing amount of regret.

 So how much is a person’s integrity worth?
 The answer is very simple… EVERYTHING!
 Why?
 Because without someone trusting you, you’ll be incapable of any personal or professional relationships that actually matter.
-Everything you experience without character will be empty, transactional, and an isolated life of loneliness.
+Any accomplishment you experience without character is superficial, empty, transactional, and will contribute to an isolated life of loneliness.

 Our character is the foundation upon which we build friendships, maintain a family, and grow a career.
 Our character is the sum of our values and principles that we live by and use to make decisions.
 Taking personal responsibility in any and every situation is also the key that unlocks greater and more fulfilling opportunities as opposed to giving excuses and being a victim in all circumstances and situations.